Sun Exposure

 Oral systemic photoprotection — useful but adjunctive

 A small, mechanistically coherent literature supports oral Polypodium leucotomos extract (PLE), astaxanthin, and oral nicotinamide as adjunct photoprotectants.
-PLE preserves cutaneous vitamin D receptor levels under oxidative stress via NRF2; nicotinamide supports the ATP-intensive NER repair process and modestly reduces non-melanoma skin cancer in high-risk patients[27][28].
-These are useful additions for high-exposure days; they are not substitutes for sunscreen or for not burning.
+PLE preserves cutaneous vitamin D receptor levels under oxidative stress via NRF2; nicotinamide supports the ATP-intensive NER repair process.
+The strongest datapoint is the ONTRAC trial (386 patients with prior non-melanoma skin cancers): 500 mg nicotinamide twice daily cut new non-melanoma skin cancers by 23% (95% CI 4–38) over a year[33][34].
+That is a modest effect in high-risk patients only and should not be generalised to healthy adults; these are useful additions for high-exposure days, not substitutes for sunscreen or for not burning.

 Cautions and contraindications